Your cookie preferences

 Skip to main content

-This page includes relevant UK first-time buyer statistics for 2023, such as overall first-time buyer market trends, and what first-time purchasing looks like across various demographics, such as age, location, and property type.
+This page includes relevant UK first-time buyer statistics for 2024, such as overall market trends, and what first-time purchasing looks like across various demographics, such as age, location, and property type.

 Share this guide

-Our research collates the most recent first-time buyer statistics for 2023, as well as our own unique data, to include information on the average value of first-time buyers’ homes, average deposits paid, and demographic breakdowns such as age, region, and salary.
-By analysing past and present trends, we have outlined how the market has evolved, and suggest what the future has in store for first-time buyers in the UK.
+Our research collates the most recent first-time buyer statistics for 2024, alongside our own unique data, to show how the market is changing for those buying their first property.
+This includes information on the average value of first-time buyers’ homes, average deposits paid, and demographic breakdowns such as age, region, and salary.
+By analysing past and present trends, we have outlined how the market has evolved, and suggest what the future has in store for UK first-time buyers.

 First-time buyer mortgages